owntech-foundation/examples/TWIST/DC_DC/buck_voltage_mode/README.md

 ![schema](Image/buck_m.png)

+!!! warning Hardware pre-requisites
     You will need :
     - 1 TWIST
     - A dc power supply (20-60V)
     - A resistor (or a dc electronic load)

 ## Software setup